JSensebe/jsensebe.github.io/projects/jillian-michaels.md

 - Avatar animation hooks
 - Avatar integration with Kinect gameplay

-The feature was later cut due to design changes, but the work demonstrates familiarity with multiple Xbox subsystems.
+The feature was later cut due to a shift toward using the Jillian Michaels model (and mocap data) from the previous game and adopting a first‑person perspective for the player.
+Even so, the work demonstrates familiarity with multiple Xbox subsystems.

 ---